doublemix/combine-objects/README.md

 combine(source, update);
 ```

-The library automatically merges properties the `source` and `update` object.
+The library automatically merges properties from the `source` and `update` object.
-Then it does this recursively, until one of the values is unmergable, like string or number, which it replaces.
+Then it does this recursively for each property, until one of the values is a scalar, like string or number.
+In this case, the value is replaced with the value in `update`.
 Properties not listed in the `update` are copied over (objects will be referentially equal).
 Properties in `update`, but not in `source` will be created.
 The operation will not mutate the `source` or `update`.